samid737/scrambledev/_posts/2017-06-01-development-part-3-modeling-atmosphere.md

 ## Result

 Thrust, lift and drag forces are much more accurate.
 You can really notice thrust loss at high altitudes.
+The aircraft ceiling is definitely observable as it is almost impossible to reach altitudes above 70.000ft.
+The MIG-21 its ceiling is close to 60.000ft.
+Stall characteristics also seem to have improved.

 ## What's next

 local atmospheric conditions are yet to be implemented.
 Wind is yet to be implemented.
 Weather is yet to be implemented.

 *Scramble JS uses Phaser 2 as game engine.
 Fore more info, visit [Phaser.io](http://www.phaser.io).*